janogonzalez/janogonzalez.github.io/_posts/2013-10-03-about-women-in-tech.markdown

 clue about how it feels to be a woman.
 Period.

-One of my best friends is a great developer and team leader and she always have to deal with the issue of people don't trusting her technical skill when they first met her.
+One of my best friends is a great developer and team leader and she always have to deal with the issue of people don't trusting her technical skills when they first met her.
 It's like if in our field women need to do extra effort to be recognized as valuable members of a team.

-An of course there is the problem that almost **every women** I have met in my life has dealt with a stalker, feeling threatened by groups of men yelling nasty stuff to them, having her ass grabed dy a random stranger in the street or being assaulted in even more horrifying ways.
+An of course there is the problem that almost **every women** I have met in my life has dealt with a stalker, feeling threatened by groups of men yelling nasty stuff to them, having her ass grabbed dy a random stranger in the street or being assaulted in even more horrifying ways.

 While I can empathize with that I really **don't know** how it feels to be a